haxsaw/hikaru/docs/watchers.rst

 These same three lines appear repeatedly because of the default values of the keyword arguments to ``Watcher`` and the initiation of the `stream()`.
-We'll go into these details below, but we can change one to stop this behaviour by providing the Watcher a ``timeout_seconds`` argument with a value of ``None``:
+We'll go into these details below, but we can change the code to stop this behaviour by providing the Watcher a ``timeout_seconds`` argument with a value of ``None``:

 .. code::